caitsnyder/backend-python-test/README.md

 DONE * TASK 2: As a user I can mark a todo as completed.
     - Write a database migration script in `resources/`

-* TASK 3: As a user I can view a todo in a JSON format.
+DONE * TASK 3: As a user I can view a todo in a JSON format.
     - Ex: /todo/{id}/json => {id: 1, user_id: 1, description: "Lorem Ipsum"}

 DONE * TASK 4: As a user I can see a confirmation message when I add/delete a todo.